OhioFayette CountyCourt Process

 2. Pre-Trial Hearings

-• Plea negotiations: Your attorney will negotiate with the prosecutor to try to reach a plea agreement.
-This might involve pleading guilty to a lesser charge or receiving a reduced sentence.
+Plea negotiations may also occur during this time.
+Your attorney may attempt to negotiate a plea agreement with the prosecutor, which could involve pleading guilty to a lesser charge or a reduced sentence.

 3. Trial (If No Plea Deal)